jyotsanh/WebScraping/Readme.md

 ## Contributing

 If you would like to contribute to this repository, feel free to create a pull request.
-Please ensure that your code is well-documented and adheres to the [PEP 8 style guide](https://www.python.org/dev/peps/pep-0008/).
+Please ensure that your code is well-documented.

 ## License